DarylMcBride/CloudGatewayDeployment/README.md

   giving jenkins the correct permissions to access and run the project.
   This step requires you to find which vm instance jenkins is running on and ssh into it.
-It is neccessary to ensure that both docker and docker-compose are installed, you then have to log into docker-hub on the instance to allow jenkins permission to download the images.
+It is neccessary to ensure that both docker and docker-compose are installed, you then have to log into docker-hub on the instance to allow jenkins permission to download the images and also create a new user group for jenkins.

 ```
           spec: